Our thinking

 Definition of “AI”

-However, the Draft AI Code of Practice by KEBS, though it has not defined AI, has enumerated the three characteristics of AI which include:
+The Draft Code by KEBS does not define AI, but has enumerated the three characteristics of AI which include:

 • Built with the capabilities of an AI system that implements a model to acquire information and processes with or without human intervention by algorithm or programming